-A. Location Responsibility: The Executive Officer is responsible for:

-- 1. The control and use of University Vehicles under their custody; - 2.
-Developing and maintaining local procedures that approve Authorized Drivers and enforce Driver Requirements and Driver Standards. - 3.
-Appropriate campus delegations, directives, and procedures to implement University policy; and
+- A. UC-LocationOCATION ResponsibilityESPONSIBILITY: Chancellors The Executive Officer is responsible for: - 1.
+The control and use of University Vehicle under his or her their custody; - 2.
+Developing and maintaining local procedures that approve Authorized Drivers and enforce Driver Requirements and Driver Standards.

-Forwarding a copy of campus policies and procedures that are implemented as a result of this Policy, and any future modifications, to the Office of the Chief Financial Officer - Capital Asset Strategies & Finance, attention Director of the Operating Budget.
+- 2. Establishing and maintaining procedures for approving authorized drivers; - 3.
+Appropriate campus delegations, directives, and procedures to implement University policy; and - 4.
+The provision of supplemental campus policy as needed; and - 4.
+Forwarding a copy of campus policies and procedures which that are implemented as a result of this BulletinPolicy, and any future modifications, to the Office of the Assistant Vice President - Facilities Administration Office of the Chief Office of the Chief Financial Officer - Capital Asset Strategies & Finance, attention Director Business Analysis of the Operating Budget.